Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: Proximal Methods for Updating

 where

 here, $\e$ and $\bs 0$ denote the all-ones and all-zeros vectors in $\R^p$, respectively.
-Our proximal gradient algorithm is summarized in Algorithm~\ref{alg: pg}.
-It is important to note that this update scheme is virtually identical to that of the \emph{iterative soft thresholding algorithm (ISTA)} for linear inverse problems (see \citet{beck2009fast}).
-Here, our problem and update formula differs only from that typically associated with ISTA in the presence of the Tikhonov regression term \(\bb^T \bs \Omega \bb\) in our model.
-As an immediate consequence, we see that the sequence of function values \(\{F(\bb^t)\}\) generated by Algorithm~\ref{alg: pg}, with an appropriate choice of step lengths \(\{\alpha_t\}\), converges sublinearly to the optimal function value of \eqref{eq: prox fxn} at a rate no worse than \(\O(1/t)\) (compare to~\citet[Theorem~3.1]{beck2009fast}).
+This proximal gradient algorithm with constant step lengths is summarized in Algorithm~\ref{alg: pg}; Algorithm~\ref{alg: pgbt} can be modified to obtain a variant of Algorithm~\ref{alg: pg} that employs a backtracking line search.
+It is important to note that this update scheme is virtually identical to the \emph{iterative soft thresholding algorithm} (ISTA) proposed in~\cite{beck2009fast} for solving $\ell_1$ regularized linear inverse problems.
+Specifically, our problem and update formula differs only from that typically associated with ISTA in the presence of the Tikhonov regression term $\bb^T \bs \Omega \bb$ in our model.
+As an immediate consequence, we can specialize the known convergence properties of ISTA (\cite[Theorem 3.1]{beck2009fast}) to show that the sequence of function values $\{F(\bb^i)\}$ generated by Algorithm~\ref{alg: pg} converges sublinearly to the optimal function value of \eqref{eq: prox fxn} at a rate no worse than $\O(1/i)$ for a certain choice of step lengths $\{\alpha_i\}$.